 - Evolving the Learning Curve by Findings of Pilot Project

-A pilot project can help you understand the BIM tools as well as to gauge your internal training and development requirements.
-As transition will not be entirely smooth, it is better to equip your team with advanced skill sets to make them ready for complex BIM projects in the future.
+A pilot project can help you understand the BIM tools as well as gauge your internal training and development requirements.
+As the transition will not be entirely smooth, it is better to equip your team with advanced skill sets to make them ready for complex BIM projects in the future.

 You should learn from the findings of your pilot project and train people strategically to speed up the BIM adoption.
 Instead of providing generic training to everyone within your team, it’s better to adopt a focused learning and development approach that trains people on-the-go as per the requirement.
 This way they will evolve gradually eliminating the hurdles associated with change management.

 - Application of BIM Training on Live Project